Archita0102/PD-OpenLANE-Workshop/README.md

  ---
  ### How to talk to computers
  ---
- #### Introduction to QFN-48 package , cjip , pads,core,dir and IPs
+ #### Introduction to QFN-48 package , chip , pads,core,dir and IPs

- This workshop we will be trying to talk more about the industry behind the chip highlighted which is the processor
+ This workshop we will be trying to talk more about the industry behind the chip which is the processor

  <p align="center">
       <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/b154a5a6-dc07-487c-884b-1156cc5c2ff7">